jquery/learn.jquery.com/page/code-organization/deferreds/examples.md

 ##Further Deferreds examples

-Deferreds are used behind the hood in Ajax but it doesn't mean they can't also be used elsewhere.
+Deferreds are used behind the hood in Ajax but it doesn&rsquo;t mean they can&rsquo;t also be used elsewhere.
 This section describes situations where deferreds will help abstract away asynchronous behaviour and decouple our code.